shirazkn/shirazkn.github.io/content/posts/vector-fields.md

 We could not simply identify the tangent vectors with the paths/curves on $\mathcal M$ passing through $p$ because it would lead to inadvertent double-counting; two paths that are indistinguishable near $p$ would get counted as two distinct tangent vectors, which is not the case.
 A similar problem arises if we try to identify the functions $f\in C^1(\mathcal M)$ with covectors.
 Two functions that behave similarly near $p$ would get counted as different cotangent vectors, even though they extract the same measurement out of a given vector.

 <aside class=aside-right>
-Note that we tend to say that covectors measure vectors, which is in direct opposition to the observation that directional derivatives (represented by vectors) operate on functions (represented in a sense, by covectors).
+Note that we tend to say that covectors measure vectors, which is in direct opposition to the observation that directional derivatives (represented by vectors) operate on functions (represented by covectors).
 It would seem more natural then to stipulate that 'vectors measure covectors'.
-Nonetheless, it's a good idea to brush aside this urge to make sense of the phrasing and instead focus on the underlying mathematical structure.
+Nonetheless, it's a good idea to move past this urge to make sense of the phrasing and instead focus on the underlying mathematical structure.
 </aside>

 So, we do the same thing as before.
 Denote by $df$ a <span class=accented>cotangent vector</span>, covector, or one-form at $p$, defined as the equivalence class of all the functions that have the same directional derivatives at $p$.
 In other words, functions $f_1,f_2\in C^1(\mathcal M)$ are associated to the same covector $df$ as long as $\mathbf v(f_1) = \mathbf v(f_2)$